eventflow/EventFlow/Documentation/Commands.md

 The application could then ignore the exception or report the problem to the end user.

+The default `ISourceId` history size of the aggregate root, is ten.
+But it can be configured using the `SetSourceIdHistory(...)` that must be called from within the aggregate root constructor.

 ### Easier ISourceId calculation

 Ensuring the correct calculation of the command `ISourceId` can be somewhat